swapnil-ahlawat/Document_Layout_Analysis-MonkAI/README.md

 # Document Layout Detection using MonkAI Object Detection Library

-Models that takes a document image file as input and locates the position of a set of objects, predicts their labels and confidence scores.
+Deep learning models that take a document image file as input, locate the position of paragraphs, lines, images, etc. with their labels and confidence scores.

 ## Choice of architecture
 -Inspiration from the blog- https://medium.com/@Intellica.AI/a-comparative-study-of-custom-object-detection-algorithms-9e7ddf6e765e